 What is VAT settlement?

-If your business is registered for VAT, VAT must be paid regularly.
-If you are unsure whether your business is registered for VAT, you can check here.
+If you are unsure if your business is registered for VAT, you can check here.

 How VAT invoicing works